crisisfighters/crisisfighters.org/README.md

 > 📝 We're open-source so please contribute to add more content and improve what's already there!

 > 📈 Please learn more about the emergency.
-Our [must reads section](https://www.crisisfighters.org/must-read/) is a good start as is XR's [The Emergency](https://rebellion.earth/the-truth/the-emergency/).
+Our [must reads section](https://www.crisisfighters.org/must-read/) is a good start.

 ## Contribute to Texts and Content on the website